-Two of New Orleans favorite local events are inspired by European history and traditions.
 As the U.S city with the most French influence in the country, it only makes sense that New Orleans honors its French influence with its own celebration.
 Celebrate Bastille Day with a block party in the Esplanade Ridge Neighborhood on July 10.
 Enjoy French cuisine, arts and crafts, music and a costume contest.

 Hot and steamy!
 July is when New Orleans really starts to heat up.
 If you’re planning on visiting in July, opt for light and airy clothing.
 Make sure to bring out your best red for the Running of the Bulls!
 There’s a chance of a few light showers so umbrellas are a good idea just in case.

 It’s never too hot for something sweet.
 Beignets, pralines, and of course, ice cream (National Ice Cream Day is July 17) are the perfect New Orleans treats to keep your mind off of the heat.
 Or treat yourself to brunch, and end it with some bananas foster, which was invented at Brennan's Restaurant.
 Cool off and quench your thirst with your squad over brews from one of the city’s microbreweries.
 Whether you’re a hops connoisseur or are looking to for a chill spot to hang, there’s a brewery out there with a cold one waiting for you.